Course resources on the DCC: Education Cluster

 DCC conventions for course support

-- Students will be added to the DCC coursess25 group access through the class roster automatically.
+- Students will be added to the DCC courses group and will be able to access the DCC through the class roster automatically.

-- Student jobs/work should be submitted through the
+- Student jobs/work should ONLY be submitted through the

-(will need to use 'mkdir' to create first) - Students should store their files on the dcc at
+/hpc/group/courses[]/<courseid>(will need to use 'mkdir' to create first) - Students should store their files on the DCC at

-(will need to use 'mkdir' to create first, after instructors have created the course directory)
+/hpc/group/courses[]/<courseid>/<netid>(will need to use 'mkdir' to create first, after instructors have created the course directory) - The courses resources are for course work only and no sensitive or regulated data is allowed on the DCC